JobDiva Wins ‘Top Rated 2020’ Award for Applicant Tracking from TrustRadius

-At a time full of stark unknowns for most sectors of the workforce, recruitment enterprises need stable, highly advanced technology to maintain upward motion, brand identity and operational adaptability.
+At a time full of stark unknowns for most sectors of the workforce, staffing enterprises need stable, highly advanced technology to maintain upward motion, brand identity and operational adaptability.

-The 2020 TrustRadius Top Rated award shows that JobDiva is, simply put, the better choice for recruitment technology.
+The 2020 TrustRadius Top Rated award shows that JobDiva is, simply put, the better choice for staffing technology.

 This award is chosen by JobDiva’s “customers, not by an Ivory-tower analyst,” said TrustRadius.
 “The metrics that drive Top Rated (recency, relevancy, and rating) reflect what our customers care about—not the latest hype that an analyst is pushing.”